karen portrait circle

 More Tours of the Golden Gate Bridge

-In addition to the above-mentioned bike tours, there are some good walking tours of the bridge, and bus tours that cross the bridge.
+In addition to the above-mentioned bike tours, there's a good walking tour of the bridge, and bus tours that cross the bridge.

 San Francisco City Guides: this is a free tour given twice a week, year round, by a non-profit organization that does lots of SF tours.
 Their guides are all volunteers, but very professional and knowledgable.